Veni Creator Spiritus: Text

-Many variations exist.
-The following Latin and English versions were recently published by the Vatican:
+Several variations of the lyrics exist.
+Below are the original ninth-century text and a classicizing revision published in 1632 under Pope Urban VIII.
+The former is used in some Protestant churches and certain Catholic religious orders, while the latter is used in most secular Catholic parishes.
+A versified English translation follows.

 Notable English translations

 Since the English Reformation in the 16th century, there have been more than fifty English-language translations and paraphrases of Veni Creator Spiritus.
 The version attributed to Archbishop Cranmer, his sole venture into English verse, first appeared in the Prayer Book Ordinal of 1550.
 It was the only metrical hymn included in the Edwardian liturgy.
 In 1561 John Day included it after the psalms in his incomplete metrical psalter of that year.
 From 1562 onwards, in The Whole Booke of Psalmes, Day printed Cranmer's version at the start of the metrical paraphrases.
 In terms of concision and accuracy, Cranmer compares poorly with Luther.
 Cranmer's sixth stanza, which mentions the Last Judgement and religious strife within Christendom ("the last dreadful day... strife and dissension..."), was a new addition, with no parallel in the Latin original or in Luther's version.

 The version included in the 1662 revision of the Book of Common Prayer compressed the content of the original seven verses into four (with a two-line doxology), but retained the Latin title.
 It was written by Bishop John Cosin for the coronation of King Charles I of Great Britain in 1625.
 The same words have been used at every coronation since, sung by the choir after the Creed and before the Anointing.
 The first verse is: